juangallostra/roguelike-tutorial/README.md

 ## List of modifications

 - Instead of each object drawing and clearing itself, rendering is handled by an independent class (`Renderer`).
+- The player class is in charge of handling its key events.
+It receives the key pressed and decides how to act.
 - The game map is a class instead of a list of lists.